roojs/roobuilder/src/OLLMchat/needed_tools.md

 ### Tool Implementation Example

-Each tool will be a separate class that extends `BaseTool`:
+Each tool will be a separate class that extends `Function`:

 ```vala
 namespace OLLMchat.Tools